Skip to main content

 Solution:

-$ lovelace workspace list # See available workspaces
+$ ada workspace list # See available workspaces

-$ lovelace workspace create nonexistent # Or create it
+$ ada workspace create nonexistent # Or create it

 Permission Issues